 Lunch

-• Defining transformational leadership in nursing and its impact on care
+• Defining safeguarding leadership practices in nursing and the impact on teamwork and nursing care

-• Distinguishing transformational leadership from traditional management approaches
+• Distinguishing safeguarding leadership practices from traditional leadership approaches

 The role of nursing leadership in expanding Nursing’s influence across health systems